Chat with Student

 Here is some more information on one of the models – Тhe Meikirch Model of Health.

-The Meikirch Model of Health posits that: Health is a state of wellbeing emergent from conducive interactions between individuals’ potentials, life’s demands, and social and environmental determinants.
-It comprises three main constituents of health:
+The Meikirch Model of Health posits that health emerges from conducive interactions between individuals’ potentials, life’s demands, and social and environmental determinants.
+It identifies three main constituents of health, namely:

 The merkish model of health